dliu84/StockApp-iOS-Application/README.md

 # StockApp - iOS Application

 ## Overview
 **StockApp** is an intuitive and powerful application designed for tracking, monitoring, and analyzing stock market trends.
-It enables users to search for companies, monitor their performance, classify stocks into lists, and rank them based on potential, all while ensuring data persistence for a seamless user experience.
+It enables users to search for companies, monitor their performance, classify stocks into lists, and rank them based on potential, and mark them as favorites-all while ensuring data persistence for a seamless user experience.

 ## Key Features
-- **Stock Selection and Monitoring**: Users can select stocks to monitor, and classfify into a watch list or active list.
+- **Stock Selection and Monitoring**: Users can select stocks to monitor and classify them into a watch list or active list.
-- **Search and Discovery**: Intuitive interface for efficient and fast searching with dedicated SearchViewController for finding new stocks.
+- **Search and Discovery**: Intuitive interface for efficient and fast searching with a dedicated `SearchViewController` for finding new stocks.
 - **Stock Ranking and Visual Cues**: Users can rank stocks as "Cold," "Hot," or "Very Hot" with Visual indicators such as icons and background colors for each rank.
+- **Favorites Management**: Users can mark stocks as favorites by tapping the star icon next to each stock in the "Active" and "Watching" sections
-- **Real-Time Data Refresh**: Ensures users always have the latest market information with pull-to-refresh feature for updating stock data in real-time.
+- **Real-Time Data Refresh**: Ensures users always have the latest market information with a pull-to-refresh feature for updating stock data in real-time.
-- **Data Persistence**: CoreData provides consistent functionality across sessions, allowing user preferences, selected stocks, rankings, and list placements are saved.
+- **Data Persistence**: CoreData provides consistent functionality across sessions, ensuring user preferences, selected stocks, rankings, and list placements are saved.
-- **Flexible List Management**: User-friendly design for effortless list management with seamless transitions of stocks between the watch list and active list.
+- **Flexible List Management**: User-friendly design for effortless list management with seamless transitions of stocks between the watching list and active list.

 ## Technology Stack
 - **Frontend**: Swift and UIKit for building the iOS application.